-The bolt catch also called the bolt release, is an essential part of any AR-15.
+The AR-15 bolt catch (also called the bolt release) is an essential part of any AR platform rifle.
 It adds to the rifle’s ergonomics and allows shooters to operate their AR faster.
-However, the bolt catch is a part that is neglected when it comes to upgrades and maintenance.
+However, the AR-15 bolt release is a part that is neglected when it comes to upgrades and maintenance.

 What Is an AR-15 Bolt Catch?